Top 10 Characteristics of the Typical Millennial (18-30 Years Old)

 Most Millennials (62%) have prolonged business trips to accommodate their personal leisure objectives (Link 12).
 Apparently, 18 to 30-year-olds feel more comfortable spending their company’s budget.
 Harris Interactive reported that most of the junior employees order room service, fancy expensive meals, and take advantage of flight upgrades.
 Airlines, hotels, and booking agencies are now more likely to pay close attention to enticing and pleasing the most lucrative business trippers.
 For instance, airline corporations are now looking into utilizing high-tech customization programs for marketing purposes.
 Client information such as age, status, and religion will assist in generating optimum recommendations for respective individuals.
 Thus, once a company detects a millennial consumer, recommendations of extended flights, alcoholic drinks, and classy upgrades are more likely to ensue.

 Silver Lining: With the right mix, business and pleasure may productively intertwine.
-As long as the right time, place, and amount is observed, yuppies can be more productive.
+As long as the right time, place, and amount are observed, yuppies can be more productive.
 A satisfied worker equates to a generating company; therefore, everybody wins!